jacobhjustice/PiFrame/README.md

 Step 3) Open up the terminal and download this git repository (in the `/pi/home` directory): `git clone https://github.com/jacobhjustice/PiFrame`

-Step 4) Navigate into the PiFrame directory and give yourself file execute permissions for `setup.sh` and `run.sh` (i.e., `chmod +x setup.sd && chmod +x && run.sh`)

-Step 5) Setup all app dependencies by running `./setup.sh`
+Step 4) Setup all app dependencies by running `./setup.sh`

-Step 6) Run the app on startup by running `sudo crontab -e` in the terminal, and add `@reboot /home/pi/PiFrame/run.sh`
+Step 5) Run the app on startup by running `crontab -e` in the terminal, and add `@reboot /home/pi/PiFrame/run.sh`

-Step 7) Open app on startup by running  `sudo nano /etc/xdg/lxsession/LXDE-pi/autostart` and appending the following to the end of file:
+Step 6) Open app on startup by running  `sudo nano /etc/xdg/lxsession/LXDE-pi/autostart` and appending the following to the end of file:
 ```
 @xset s off
 @xset -dpms